 In each round each contestant or team will be asked to specify the level of difficulty

 for the question put.
 Values for correct answers will be assigned as follows:

 Answers must be full and correct in order to earn points.
 If a contestant or team elects not to specify the article (or amendment) and section, then no extra points are earned; in order to earn extra points, the answer must be correct in both particulars.
 If there is no section number, then only the article (or amendment) need be specified.

-Easy: 1 point + 1 extra point for article and section Medium: 2 points + 2 extra points for article and section Hard: 3 points + 3 extra points for article and section
+Difficulty Level Points Easy 1 point + 1 extra point for article and section Medium 2 points + 2 extra points for article and section Hard 3 points + 3 extra points for article and section

 - Contestants or teams will have thirty seconds in which to answer each question.
 After thirty seconds, or at any time beforehand, they may request that the question be repeated.
 But after thirty seconds, or after the question has been repeated, they must answer the question immediately, failing which they lose their chance and earn no points.